BlueWebNodes/bluewebnodes.github.io/services.md

       <div class="row">
          <div class="col-md-6 col-lg-6" id="pagelayout11">
             <h2>Website Maintenance</h2>
             <p>We manage your website so you can focus on growing your business or organization.
 Our maintenance plans are billed monthly, and you can enjoy a discount when paying annually.
-Our regular website maintenance services include:</p>
+Our basic website (with CMS) maintenance services include:</p>
             <ul>
             <li>System Updates</li>
             <li>Plugin or Module Updates</li>